-A new variant of SARS-CoV-2, the virus that causes COVID-19, is spreading fast in parts of the UK.
-Read how this new variant can affect you.
+A variant of SARS-CoV-2, the virus that causes COVID-19, is spreading fast in parts of the UK.
+Read how this variant can affect you.

 The novel Coronavirus (SARS-CoV-2), the virus that has claimed millions of lives worldwide in just a year, is said to have undergone a lot of mutations since it first emerged.
-Since the last few weeks, the UK (United Kingdom) is facing a rapid increase in COVID-19 cases, especially in South East England.
 This made scientists conduct extensive epidemiological and virological analyses.
-These investigations and studies of the viral genome identified that the majority of cases were due to a new strain of the deadly Coronavirus.
-This new variant was named iVUI-202012/01 (the first "Variant Under Investigation" in December 2020).
+These investigations and studies of the viral genome identified that the majority of cases were due to a strain of the deadly Coronavirus.
+This variant was named iVUI-202012/01 (the first "Variant Under Investigation" in December 2020) or “SARS-CoV-2 VOC 202012/01” (the first variant of concern from 2020, December).
 The variant belongs to Nextstrain clade 20B, GISAID clade GR, lineage B.1.1.7.
-This new strain was identified to have multiple mutations in the spike protein and other genomic regions.
-We already know that viruses constantly mutate and change, leading to the emergence of new variants.
-But initial data carried out in the UK suggests that this new strain is possibly more transmissible than the variants that are already circulating.
+This strain was identified to have multiple mutations in the spike protein and other genomic regions.
+We already know that viruses constantly mutate and change, leading to the emergence of variants.
+But initial data carried out in the UK suggests that this strain is possibly more transmissible than the variants that are already circulating.
 It is estimated to be up to 70 % more transmissible.

-While this new strain is said to be more transmissible, there is still no evidence that suggests that it can result in increased infection severity.
-Some cases due to the new variant have been reported in Denmark, Netherlands, and Belgium too.
-With COVID-19 vaccines getting approved and showing positive results, the news of this new strain has resulted in panic and a lot of questions, such as - Will the vaccine work on this new strain?
+Though this strain is said to be more transmissible, there is still no evidence that suggests that it can result in increased infection severity.
+Some cases due to the variant have been reported in Denmark, Netherlands, and Belgium too.
+With COVID-19 vaccines getting approved and showing positive results, the news of this strain has resulted in panic and a lot of questions, such as - Will the vaccine work on this strain?
 Is there an increased health risk?
 Will the treatment, isolation, and quarantine protocols change?
-We have tried to answer most of the questions about the impact of this new COVID-19 variant that has made the UK impose lockdowns and close its borders again.
+We have tried to answer most of the questions about the impact of this COVID-19 variant that has made the UK impose lockdowns and close its borders again.

 A change in a microorganism's genetic material is called a mutation.
 A virus, when it enters our body, makes millions of copies of itself and then infects others.
 Not all the copy it makes is identical.
 These small errors accumulate as the virus spreads and gets replicated again and again.